 This method can be helpful if you are researching the business activities of a particular individual within the state.

 You can narrow down and review the search results using the following criteria by using the advanced search feature on this website:

 - Zip code

-- Name of the registered agent
+- Name of the agent

 In Vermont, you may access information about an incorporated LLC, including:

 - Contact information for the registered agent in Vermont